-In the blog post, I will share with you my experience on the Lisengrat ridge hike but also fill you in on the details about what time of year this ridge is possible to hike, distance, difficulty and other tips for hiking in the region.
+In the blog post, I will share with you my experience on the Lisengrat Ridge hike but also fill you in on the details about what time of year this ridge is possible to hike, the distance, difficulty, and other tips for hiking in the region.

 HOW TO GET TO THE LISENGRAT RIDGE HIKE

-The Lisengrat ridge hike is nestled between the mighty Säntis peak and Altmann.
+- Option 1: The Lisengrat ridge hike is nestled between the mighty Säntis Peak and Altmann.
 Just below Altmann is Rotsteinpass, where there is a mountain hut.
 The Lisengrat Ridge can be hiked in either direction and it all depends on your overall route.
 To get to Rotsteinpass you will need to hike up through Meglisalp from Wasserauen or Fallensee.
-The common route to reach Rotsteinpass and then onto Altmann is to catch the train to Wasserauen and then hike up through Meglisalp, Rotsteinpass and then to Altmann.
+This is the common route to reach Rotsteinpass and then onto Altmann, is to catch the train to Wasserauen and then hike up through Meglisalp, Rotsteinpass, and then to Altmann.

-The other option is to hike in the other direction, which is is the way I went.
-I began at Wasserauen and hiked up to Ebenalp and on to Schafler before ascending to Säntis peak and then down through Lisengrat to Altmann, Rotsteinpass, Meglisalp and then back to Wasserauen.
-I did the Alsptein Loop over two-days and used Ebenalp as my point for sleeping although Schafler would be preferable.
+- Option 2: The other option is to hike in the other direction, which is the way I went.
+I began at Wasserauen and hiked up to Ebenalp and on to Schafler before ascending to Säntis Peak and then down through Lisengrat to Altmann, Rotsteinpass, Meglisalp, and then back to Wasserauen.
+I did the Alsptein Loop over two days and used Ebenalp as my point for sleeping although Schafler would be preferable.

-I hope that all makes sense.
-I will add in this map below so you can understand the layout of the Alpstein region but basically it is important to figure out that Lisengrat Ridge is not something that can be done separately and it will be part of your overall hiking route, whatever that might be.
+I will add the map below so you can understand the layout of the Alpstein region.
+Basically, it is important to figure out that Lisengrat Ridge is not something that can be done separately and it will be part of your overall hiking route, whatever that might be.

-As you can see on the map below the highest red line on the leftt-side of the map between Säntis and Rotstein is the Lisengrat Ridge.
+As you can see on the map above, the highest red line on the left side of the map between Säntis and Rotstein is the Lisengrat Ridge.